 If you would like more silk, pop on over to our listing for silk yardage and we'll do our best to cut all your silk together.
 You can pair the silk with one of our stretchy fabrics like Microlycra, Microlycra Air or Stretch Mesh to make a lovely pair of undies to match your silk bra.
 There isn't enough give in the fabric (about 15%) to make them entirely out of silk unless you treat the silk like you would any other non-stretch fabric or lace.
 Those darling tulle lace panty patterns out there will work great!

-For matching fabrics and elastics colors to your silk, use the choice for "Legacy/Special Color" and write the name of your silk color in the blank.
+For matching fabrics and elastics colors to your silk, use the "Any Special Requests" box.
 We have worked hard to get a color that matches in natural light for each one of our silks.
 If we find a silk we can't match, we'll have something that will work nicely.
 Some of the vivid colors that you can get in silk are pretty hard to duplicate.

 There are three supportive power net options to choose with your silk bra.
 Use our regular (medium) weight power net for 75% stretch, great comfort, and very good support.
 Use our 50% stretch firm weight power net for even more support.
 This power net is light, airy and breathable, and it still has excellent support.
 Our stabilized firm power net is another 50% stretch firm weight power net, but it is more rigid and structured for the figure that might want to spill out of the back and sides.
 The stabilized firm weight is the power net that Bravo Bella carried for much of 2017 and 2018.
 For some sizes, you have enough fabric to make 2 bras.
 You get a full half yard of silk.
 Larger sizes should upgrade with an extra kit cut of Sheer Cup Lining.
 To get the most out of your supplies, order a bra finishing kit in the same or a complimentary color to get a second bra out of your kit.